helidon-io/helidon/tracing/README.md

 #Usage
 ## Usage In Helidon MP
-To use tracing in MP, simply depend on the `helidon-tracing-microprofile` module to automate setup of tracing, and add your favorite tracer implementation to the classpath (currently Zipkin is the only favorite tracer implemented, though SPI is available).
+To use tracing in MP, simply depend on the `helidon-microprofile-tracing` module to automate setup of tracing, and add your favorite tracer implementation to the classpath (currently Zipkin is the only favorite tracer implemented, though SPI is available).